llvm/circt/docs/RationaleFIRRTL.md

 debugging, test-bench attachment, hooks for physical layout, etc; we must balance multiple needs.
-This section describes the base semantics, which are conservative and aimed at enabling debugging.  _It is expected that the compiler provide flags to relax these rules to produce more synthesis or production-ready output_.
+This section describes the base semantics, which are conservative and aimed at enabling debugging.  _It is expected that the compiler provide flags to relax these rules to produce more synthesis- or production-ready output_.

 Modules shall use the name given in Chisel, unless they conflict with a verilog